Environmental Health & Safety

 - The use of holiday lights, electric ornaments and extension cords in corridors and over exit doors is prohibited.

-- Electrical outlets should not be overloaded – cube taps are prohibited.
+- Electrical outlets should not be overloaded – cube taps and flexible (twisty) power strips are prohibited.

 - Displaying or hanging paper decoration shall not be permitted unless they are non-combustible or limited-combustible, such as foil wrapping.
 No paper wrapping is allowed.
 Approved non-combustible items cannot be hung from sprinklers, smoke detectors, emergency lights or any life safety equipment.
 Limited spray snow is allowed.